halbgut/meteor-altboiler/README.md

 **templateName** - `TemplateName`

-The templates gets rendered using `meteorhacks:ssr`.
+The templates get rendered using `meteorhacks:ssr`.
 So you can also register helpers and stuff.
 You might want to check out [it's docs](https://github.com/meteorhacks/meteor-ssr). `altboiler.getTemplate` is registered as a server-side global helper.

 #### Definitions